Yet another oddly ambiguous issue on a dating app whose support team is little to no help with.

 If an update is available, you should see a button that looks something like this:

-6. Delete the Grindr app entirely.
+6. Completely uninstall the Grindr app.

 * Tackles technical issues induced by either Grindr and/or your device.